WCSCourses/AMR_2026/course_modules_2026/Metagenomics/CP10_Metagenomics.md

 conda deactivate
 ```

-# AMR profiling
+# **AMR profiling**<a name='amrprofiling'></a>
 We can determine the resistome of each metagenomic sample by either directly mapping/aligning cleaned reads to an AMR database, or using metagenomic assemblies.
-In this section, we will explore the read-based mapping option using kma and the resfinder database.
+In this section, we will explore the read-based mapping option using `kma` and the `resfinder` database.

-kma should already be available in your path, and can verify this by using any of the following command(s):
+`kma` should already be available in your path, and can verify this by using any of the following command(s):
 ```
 kma -v
 which kma